-- Software 3 to 5 years - · Licences 3 years or less if the licence term is shorter k) Inventories
+- Software 3 to 5 years - Licences 3 years or less if the licence term is shorter k) Inventories charges and import duties but does not include value added taxes or advertising and administration costs.

-General Inventory is shown on the Balance Sheet at actual cost basis.
-This does not accord with the Code of Practice which recommends that inventory is carried at the lower of cost and net realisable value.
-Cost is the price paid less any rebates, trade discounts or subsidies.
-It also includes delivery charges and import duties but does not include value added taxes or advertising and administration costs.
 The amounts involved are not material.
 The general inventory held by the Council ranges from IT consumables to souvenirs and maps, and, therefore, there is little or no wastage.
 As a result, the Council does not maintain a provision for obsolete inventory.
 Cost is based on the first-in, first-out (FIFO) principle.